VSLCatena/teller-nieuwe_leden/README.md

 # teller-nieuwe_leden
-Display and control panel to count the amount of new members or anything else that is countable
+Display panel to count the amount of new members

+On ./controls/index.php values can be in/decreased or manually changed.
+Also possible to change background images.
+Password is in password file.